wlswotmd/gef/README.md

     * Unsupported: to resolve no-function address when kernel built as `CONFIG_KALLSYMS_ALL=n`.
     * This command is faster than `vmlinux-to-elf`, but it fails to parse depending on the in-memory layout.
     * ![](https://raw.githubusercontent.com/bata24/gef/dev/images/ksymaddr-remote.png)
-* `ksymaddr-remote-apply`: applies kallsyms informations obtained by `ksymaddr-remote` to gdb.
+* `ksymaddr-remote-apply`: applies kallsyms information obtained by `ksymaddr-remote` to gdb.
     * ![](https://raw.githubusercontent.com/bata24/gef/dev/images/ksymaddr-remote-apply.png)
-* `vmlinux-to-elf-apply`: applies kallsyms informations obtained by `vmlinux-to-elf` to gdb.
+* `vmlinux-to-elf-apply`: applies kallsyms information obtained by `vmlinux-to-elf` to gdb.
     * Very slow, but probably more accurate than my implementation.
     * ![](https://raw.githubusercontent.com/bata24/gef/dev/images/vmlinux-to-elf-apply1.png)
     * Once you get symboled vmlinux file, you can reuse and apply it automatically even after rebooting qemu-system.